SAFETAG/SAFETAG/en/adids/preparation/discussion.md

 ### Discussion

-Review the challenges from the activity, and discuss what participants have already changed or could change in their process to adapt to these.
+Review the challenges from the activity, and discuss what participants have already changed or could change in their process to adapt to these past disasters.